 The federal work study program provides jobs for students who qualify and who need an income supplement to help pay for college expenses.
-Student employment falls into two categories: Federal Work Study, which is determined on the basis of financial need; and Institutional Work Study, which is determined by the degree of work skills possessed and availability of jobs.
-Earnings will be at least the current federal minimum wage.
-The total amount that a student earns will depend on the number of hours that the student works each week.
-Most students work between 10 and 20 hours per week and are paid twice a month.
-Types of employment include secretarial, clerical, custodial, library, tutoring, maintenance and some off campus community service jobs
+Federal Work Study is determined on the basis of financial need.
+The hourly wage will be at least the current federal minimum wage and earnings are dependent on the number of hours worked each week.
+Students may work up to 20 hours per week dependent on eligibility and are paid on a bi-monthly basis.
+Employment is primarily on campus clerical work with some off campus community service opportunities available.